geotrev/bulba/README.md

 If you like the project or find issues, feel free to contribute!

-See [this SO answer](https://stackoverflow.com/a/63112599) on prerelease versioning.
+See [this StackOverflow answer](https://stackoverflow.com/a/63112599) on prerelease versioning.